Flexible random graph modeling for cell-cell interactions: Proofs of lemmas and propositions

-\begin{definition}[Error process] Consider the process in Definition~\ref{def:coupling ASRG ESRG} and denote by $G_n^{(s)}$ and $\vec{G}_n^{(s)}$ the intermediate graphs after $s$ arcs have been generated.
-Denote by $\Psi_s$ the number of location coupling errors between these graphs.
-This is the number of times that an edge $\{v, w\}$ is present in $G_n^{(s)}$, but both $(v, w)$ and $(w, v)$ are not present in $\vec{G}_n^{(s)}$ together with the number of times $(v, w)$ or $(w, v)$ is present in $\vec{G}_n^{(s)}$, but $\{v, w\}$ is not present in $G_n^{(s)}$. \end{definition} \begin{remark} Note for fixed $n$ and $m(n)$ that $\Psi_{m} = \Xi_n$, since we have found all coupling-errors in the graph once all edges/arcs have been placed. \end{remark} \begin{lemma}[Conditional error process] We have that $\Psi_{s + 1} - \Psi_s$ is the indicator that rule III is invoked when generating arc/edge $s + 1$ in Definition~\ref{def:coupling ASRG ESRG}. \end{lemma} \begin{proof} We first note that whenever rule II is invoked no coupling error is created, since both arcs are placed at the same locations.
-Thus, under the execution of rule II we have that $\Psi_{s + 1} = \Psi_s$.
-Next, we see that rule III will create exactly one additional error.
+\begin{lemma}[Conditional error process] We have that $\Psi_{s + 1} - \Psi_s$ is the indicator that rule II is invoked when generating arc/edge $s + 1$ in Definition~\ref{def:coupling ASRG ESRG}. \end{lemma} \begin{proof} We first note that whenever rule I is invoked no coupling error is created, since both arcs are placed at the same locations.
+Thus, under the execution of rule I we have that $\Psi_{s + 1} = \Psi_s$.
+Next, we see that rule II will create exactly one additional error.
 This is, because in the undirected model an additional edge is placed, while in the directed version of the model a bidirectional arc is created.
 This bidirectional arc is in the same location as a previously placed edge.
 Therefore, the newly generated edge in the undirected version of the model forms the coupling-error.
-This means that $\Psi_{s + 1} = \Psi_s + 1$ when rule III is invoked.
+This means that $\Psi_{s + 1} = \Psi_s + 1$ when rule II is invoked.

-Finally, note when rule I is invoked both a new miss-coupling is created, while another one is resolved.
+Finally, note when rule III is invoked both a new miss-coupling is created, while another one is resolved.
 Since an arc is generated in the same place as an already existing edge, that miss-coupling is resolved, reducing the number by one.
 However, since we are also placing an additional edge, we are creating a new miss-coupling as well.
 We know that this new edge cannot be generated in a location where there already is an arc in the directed version of the model, since from rules I--III we see that arcs are only generated at locations where edges already exist (or an edge is immediately placed at the same location).
-Thus, we see that in case of rule I we have that $\Psi_{s + 1} = \Psi_s$.
-All in all, we see that only the application of rule III will increase the number of miss-couplings by one.
-Therefore, $\Psi_{s + 1}$ given $\Psi_s$ is the indicator that rule III is invoked. \end{proof}
+Thus, we see that in case of rule II we have that $\Psi_{s + 1} = \Psi_s$.
+All in all, we see that only the application of rule II will increase the number of miss-couplings by one.
+Therefore, $\Psi_{s + 1}$ given $\Psi_s$ is the indicator that rule II is invoked. \end{proof}